Are You an Anxious Mom Planning a Vacation? Tips to Stress Less and Enjoy More

 With all of the tasks moms already do, the mental load can become so overwhelming that vacations are experienced as simply parenting elsewhere instead of a fun trip with loved ones.
 Moms face numerous challenges when planning a family vacation, such as finding a destination that appeals to everyone, managing the budget, coordinating schedules, and ensuring the safety and comfort of their children.
 They also have to consider packing and transportation logistics, as well as keeping their kids entertained throughout the trip.
 Planning a family vacation can be a stressful and demanding task for moms, but with some realistic planning and preparation (and managing expectations), it can also be a rewarding and enjoyable experience for the whole family.
 Let's take a look at some tips for planning a less stressful vacation.

-1. Plan for the family you have, not someone else's.
 This means that even if your bff just went on the same trip and did river rafting, you don't need to make river rafting mandatory.
 Take into consideration the age of your kiddos, their capabilities, their interests as well as your own!
 If you know that typically your child feels overwhelmed and overstimulated after about an hour around crowds, please keep this in mind.
-Or if you are in toddler season as opposed to school age kids, being realistic about your kiddo’s stamina will come in handy (a 4 year old can’t keep up with a 10 year old and trying might make things worse).
+Or if you are in toddler season as opposed to school age kids, being realistic about your kiddo’s stamina will come in handy (a 4 year old can’t keep up with a 10 year old, and trying might make things worse).
 Your vacation doesn't have to look like everyone else's.

-2. Have realistic expectations of the planning process.
 You *might* forget to pack something.
-You may wish you would have brought that extra motrin or water bottle.
+You may wish you had brought that extra Motrin or water bottle.
 You are human, and forgetting some stuff for a trip happens!
 (I forgot a water bottle for my kid...)
-When you try and predict everything ahead of time, it can stress you out so much that by the time the trip comes you feel disconnected and just want a nap.
+When you try and predict everything ahead of time, it can stress you out so much that by the time the trip comes, you feel disconnected and just want a nap.
 Try some little acts of kindness toward yourself pre-vacay, like giving yourself credit for all the amazing planning you did to make it possible!
 I have also found it helpful to make a list of “Must Pack” items and prioritize those above all else.
 This will look different for every family.
 For example, if you have a child who has asthma, packing their inhaler will be paramount.
 That can go on the “Must Pack” side as opposed to placing immense energy into packing everyone’s toothbrushes which are easily replaceable.

 Remember to Take Time for Yourself to Recharge or Reset

 Taking time for yourself as a mom on vacation is crucial for your mental and physical well-being.
 While it may be tempting to fill your days with activities for your family, it's important to carve out some time for yourself.
 Now, this may not look like taking an entire day to hit the spa (although maybe it does!).
-You may need to get creative depending on your family’s needs, age of kids, type of trip, etc.
+You may need to get creative depending on your family’s needs, the age of kids, the type of trip, etc.

 Here are some ways I’ve found to be helpful for recharging your battery:

-• Move your body.
 Movement, in a myriad of ways, can signal our nervous systems to shift.
 This creates a change in body tension, can lessen anxious based thinking or racing thoughts, and impact your mood drastically.
 This movement doesn’t need to be what you think of as exercise though if that’s something you already enjoy, go for it!
 Some of my favorite ways to move my body when I don’t have a lot of time are:

 1. Dancing!
 Just moving around to a favorite song whether it be fast or slow makes me feel connected and present.